-lowest facilities are more vulnerable to damage by workers ascending a pole to work on facilities that are above.
-And so, while AT&T does not maintain separate records that record the damage attributable to its location on a pole and often repairs the damage without reporting it, its records nonetheless reflect the added costs AT&T's typical location on a pole has imposed.
+lowest facilities are more vulnerable to damage by workers ascending a pole to work on facilities that are above.47 And so, while AT&T does not maintain separate records that record the damage attributable to its location on a pole and often repairs the damage without reporting it, its records nonetheless reflect the added costs AT&T's typical location on a pole has imposed.48

-- when Duke Energy Florida occasionally replaces a damaged AT&T pole following an emergency.
-Because AT&T pays Duke Energy Florida for the cost of these pole replacements, there is no financial benefit to AT&T and no cost to Duke Energy Florida.
-Rather, the pole replacement costs paid by AT&T are a competitive disadvantage as compared to AT&T's competitors, which are not required to own poles and replace them following an emergency.
-Duke Energy Florida did not identify any net material competitive advantage that rebuts the presumption that AT&T is entitled to the new telecom rate. - 21.
-Even if Duke Energy Florida could rebut the presumption, having failed to do so during the parties' executive-level discussions, it still is overcharging AT&T. In the 2018 Third Report and Order, the Commission set the pre-existing telecom rate as the maximum "just and reasonable" rate if a utility can rebut the new telecom rate presumption with clear and
+20. Finally, the executives for Duke Energy Florida claimed it is a "benefit" to AT&T when Duke Energy Florida occasionally replaces a damaged AT&T pole following an emergency.49 Because AT&T pays Duke Energy Florida for the cost of these pole replacements, there is no financial benefit to AT&T and no cost to Duke Energy Florida.50 Rather, the pole replacement costs paid by AT&T are a competitive disadvantage as compared to AT&T's competitors, which are not required to own poles and replace them following an emergency.51 Duke Energy Florida did not identify any net material competitive advantage that rebuts the presumption that AT&T is entitled to the new telecom rate.52

+21. Even if Duke Energy Florida could rebut the presumption, having failed to do so during the parties' executive-level discussions, it still is overcharging AT&T. In the 2018 Third Report and Order, the Commission set the pre-existing telecom rate as the maximum "just and reasonable" rate if a utility can rebut the new telecom rate presumption with clear and